dascentral/dotfiles/README.md

 ### Clone this repository

 Let's go ahead and clone this repository.
 I prefer to store its contents within the `~/.dotfiles`.
+All scripts and configurations assume that's the case.

 Note that issuing your first `git` command will prompt installation of the [Xcode Command Line Tools](https://mac.install.guide/commandlinetools/index.html).
 Go grab a coffee/snack/meal while that download and install takes place.